rt-net/raspimouse_description/README.md

 ## How to Use

-Display a Raspberry Pi Mouse robot model on RViz with the following comand:
+Display a Raspberry Pi Mouse robot model on RViz2 with the following comand:

 ```sh
 ros2 launch raspimouse_description display.launch.py